darcydjr/anvil/README.md

 - **SCALABILITY BREAKTHROUGH**: Made managing enablers with 20+ requirements practical and efficient for the first time

 #### 🏗️ **Foundation for Future Development**
-This version established the core patterns, components, and user experience principles that would be enhanced in v3.4.1 with selective editing and extended to Capability Forms in v3.4.2, creating Ford Anvil's comprehensive bulk editing ecosystem.
+This version established the core patterns, components, and user experience principles that would be enhanced in v3.4.1 with selective editing and extended to Capability Forms in v3.4.2, creating Anvil's comprehensive bulk editing ecosystem.

 ### v3.3.0 - Enhanced Enabler Dependencies & Navigation Fixes ✅